Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Loan for Business

-What is a commencement certificate?
+What is a Commencement Certificate?

 A commencement certificate is a vital legal document typically issued by government bodies to real estate developers before they can start construction on properties.
 It indicates that the upcoming project complies with the necessary laws and safety regulations.
 Buyers must receive this document from the developer before buying their new home, which can help them avoid legal or compliance-related issues later.